-To play a defensive (safety) shot, you still must execute a legal shot by hitting the lowest numbered ball on the table first and drive a ball to the rail.
+To play a defensive (safety) shot, you still must execute a legal shot by hitting the lowest numbered ball on the table first, and drive a ball to the rail.
 A player must call a defensive (or safety) shot when not attempting to pocket an object ball.

-If you make a ball on a defensive shot, it is up to the opponent to give it back or play only if you pocketed the lowest numbered ball on the table.

 The opposing player has the right to ask the scorekeeper to record that shot as a defensive shot.
+Players must call defense prior to the shot and mark it as a (def) defensive shot.
+When calling a defensive shot, if you pocket a ball, the ball stays down (except the 10 ball which is spotted) and the opponent has the option to play the table as is, or, have the shooter shoot again.
 Note: Some shots in 10 Ball are made simply to make contact with your object ball because the ball is hidden from a clear shot.
 In these cases, the shot is scored as a Miss.
 Scorekeepers should use good judgment when making this decision.